-- (C) Eligibility and alternates. - (1) To be eligible for appointment or service, a student must possess a minimum 2.5 cumulative grade point average and not be under current disciplinary sanction from the university. - (2) Additional alternate members may be appointed as needed.
+- (1) (1) To be eligible for appointment or service, a student must possess a minimum 2.5 cumulative grade point average and not be under current disciplinary sanction from the university - (2) (2)Additional alternate members may be appointed as needed. - (3) (D)Removal.

-(3) Removal.

-The director of student conduct may remove university conduct board members under certain circumstances, including but not limited to, not attending training, falling below the minimum grade point average, repeated absences, violating the code of student conduct or other applicable laws or rules, policies, standards, or guidelines, or not responding to repeated attempts at communication.
-Whenever possible, notification shall be made in writing to the university conduct board member prior to removal.
+The director of student conduct may remove university conduct board members for cause under certain circumstances, including but not limited to, not attending training, falling below the minimum grade point average, repeated absences, violating the code of student conduct or other applicable laws or rules, policies, standards, or guidelines, or not responding to repeated attempts at communication.
+Notification Whenever possible, notification shall be made in writing to the university conduct board member prior to removal, whenever possible.

-(Board approval dates: 3/2/2001, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016, 5/31/2019)
+(Board approval dates: 3/2/2001, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016)